-According to the wisdom of Solomon, when you commit your life’s work to God and do it for His glory, He will make sure you are successful and your plans are established.
+According to the wisdom of King Solomon, when you commit your life’s work to God and do it for His glory, He will make sure you are successful and your plans are established.
 It doesn’t matter if you sell insurance or tattoo people for a living.
 Doing your work according to God’s principles and committing your efforts toward glorifying Him will always make you successful in the long run, leaving a legacy of generational wealth that far outlives you.

 Takeaway: Do your work as unto God, and He will bless it and establish it.